Farmers in Practical Farmers' Cooperators' Program conduct on-farm research to better answer their most challenging farming questions.

 Since 1987 when the Cooperators’ Program began, more than 240 different farmers have conducted more than 1,100 research trials on their farms.
 Results from this research are shared through research reports, the Practical Farmers quarterly newsletter, in various agriculture magazines, at field days and workshops, and at our annual conference and annual Cooperators’ Meeting.
 Knowledge from these research projects has influenced both farmers and university researchers to tweak their designs to better fit farmers’ needs — and even been the foundation for ground-truthing hypotheses that ultimately led to university research projects.

-The Cooperators’ Meeting is a two-day event where our farmer members gather to discuss past research and plan on-farm research for the following year.
+The Cooperators’ Meeting is a two-day event where our farmer members gather to discuss past research and plan on-farm research for the next year.

-To become a Cooperator, you first need to be a Practical Farmers member.
+To become a Cooperator, you first need to join Practical Farmers of Iowa.

 Cooperators work with Practical Farmers staff to design a project appropriate for the question they are asking.
 It is important for a potential cooperator to realize participating in a project requires good data collection skills and follow-through.
 Practical Farmers maintains a rigorous standard for achieving research results.
 Cooperators are expected to: